yiyou101/Attention-DeepLab-V3plus/README.md

-Glacier extraction based on high spatial resolution remote sensing images using a deep learning approach with attention mechanism
+A deep learning approach to extract the glacier outlines
 ====
 # glacier-extraction